bugrahanakbulut/Unity-Infinite-Scroll/README.md

 This project still in under development.
 If you need to implement any feature and if you get stuck please feel free to contact.
 There are some feature I will be implement in near feature :

-- Horizontal Movement Support[wip]
+- Horizontal Movement Support [wip]
-- Handling changes in data application life-time
+- Handling changes in data throughout application life-time

 ## Contact & Some Additional Notes